commitdev/docs/docs/eps/ep-first-2-weeks.md

  - [ ] Finalize any details about your HOP!

-You might consider doing a dry-run of your HOP Demo by getting in touch with the Engineer Success team and/or your Onboarding Buddy!
+You might consider doing a dry-run of your HOP Demo by getting in touch with the Engineer Success team and/or your Onboarding Partner!

 **Things to consider:**